+*no known validated algorithm exists in claims data for this outcome; see below

-The eleven study outcomes of interest include the 6 related to disease manifestations and comorbidities listed in Table 2.
+The thirteen study outcomes of interest include the 8 related to disease manifestations above (Table 2, left-hand column).
+For the 8 groupings above, the subtypes of each category (Table 2, right-hand column) will be reported descriptively.
 In addition, we will study 5 more outcomes including infection (hospitalized, opportunistic), and malignancy (solid tumor, hematologic, and NMSC).
-To the extent possible, we will rely on published algorithms, but where none exists, for prevalent conditions (i.e., comorbidities, and manifestations of the disease itself); we will require 2 physician diagnoses for these conditions; in such cases, the event date will be the date of the second diagnosis, although we will explore how prevalence/incidence varies if only 1 physician diagnosis is required.
+To the extent possible, we will rely on published algorithms, but where none exists, for prevalent conditions (i.e., comorbidities, and manifestations of the disease itself); we will require 1 physician diagnosis for these conditions.
+As part of a sensitivity analysis, we will examine the impact of requiring 2 diagnoses for these conditions, and assign the event date to be the date of the second diagnosis.

 This section provides sufficient details regarding how to define and to measure the outcome of interest/the endpoints.